Distributed Evaluation of Graph Queries using Recursive Relational Algebra: Experiments

 \subsection{Datasets}

-We use real and synthetic datasets of different sizes and topological properties, as summarized in Table~\ref{tab:graphsize}.
-We consider the following real graphs: \begin{itemize} \item{Yago}\footnote{ We use a cleaned version of the real world dataset Yago 2s, that we have preprocessed in order to remove duplicate RDF \cite{rdf} triples (of the form <source, label, target>) and keep only triples with existing and valid identifiers.
-After preprocessing, we obtain a table of Yago facts with 83 predicates and 62,643,951 rows (graph edges).}: A knowledge graph extracted from Wikipidia and other sources \cite{yago}. \item{The Facebook, Reddit, DBLP and Live Journal} real word datasets from the Snap network dataset collection\cite{snap}. \end{itemize}
+We use real and synthetic datasets of different sizes and topological properties (as detailed in \cite{distmura-page}).
+We consider the following real graphs: \begin{packeditemize} \item{Yago}\footnote{ We use a cleaned version of the real world dataset Yago 2s, that we have preprocessed in order to remove duplicate RDF \cite{rdf} triples (of the form <source, label, target>) and keep only triples with existing and valid identifiers.
+After preprocessing, we obtain a table of Yago facts with 83 predicates and 62,643,951 rows (graph edges).}: A knowledge graph extracted from Wikipidia \cite{yago}. \item datasets from the Colorado index of complex networks \cite{icon} and from the Snap network dataset collection \cite{snap}. \end{packeditemize}

-We consider the synthetic graphs defined as follows: \begin{itemize} \item \rndfile{p}{n}: random graphs generated with the Erdos Renyi algorithm, where $n$ is the number of nodes in the graph and $p$ the probability that two nodes are connected. \item \uniprot{n}: a benchmark graph of $n$ nodes generated using the gMark benchmark tool \cite{bagan-tkde2017}.
-It models the Uniprot database of proteins \cite{uniprotdb}. \item \tree{n}: a random tree of $n$ nodes generated recursively as follows: \tree{1} is a tree of 1 node, and then $\tree{i+1}$ is a tree of $i+1$ nodes where the $i^\text{th}+1$ node is connected as a child of a randomly selected node in $\tree{i}$. \item Other graphs derived from \rndfile{n}{p} by adding a set of predefined labels randomly.
-They are used to compute terms that require labeled graphs like the $a^nb^n$ query and the concatenated closure queries (Sec.~\ref{xp:queries}). \end{itemize}
+In addition, we consider the following synthetic graphs: \begin{packeditemize} \item \uniprot{n}: a benchmark graph of $n$ nodes generated using the gMark benchmark tool \cite{bagan-tkde2017}.
+It models the Uniprot database of proteins \cite{uniprotdb}. \item \rndfile{p}{n}: random graphs generated with the Erdos Renyi algorithm, where $n$ is the number of nodes in the graph and $p$ the probability that two nodes are connected. \item \tree{n}: a random tree of $n$ nodes generated recursively as follows: \tree{1} is a tree of 1 node, and then $\tree{i+1}$ is a tree of $i+1$ nodes where the $i^\text{th}+1$ node is connected as a child of a randomly selected node in $\tree{i}$. \end{packeditemize}